 To make a Pen a template, open the Settings panel for the Pen, then slide the "Make Template?" toggle on.
 Next, press the green "Save & Close" button.

 Using a Template

-To use a template, choose it from the dropdown menu attached to the New Pen button:
+To use a template, you can choose it from the dropdown menu under Pen > from template on the home page.

 Any new Pen you make from a template starts out as an exact copy of the template, minus the template title and description.